 Even at my age, after decades of work…I don't think I have achieved perfection.

-Later in the film, we also see Fujita, a tuna dealer, who talks about the need for continuous improvement and the self-reflection that's necessary.
+Later in the film, we also see Fujita, a tuna dealer, who talks about the need for continuous improvement and the necessity of self-reflection.

 Even at my age, I'm discovering new techniques.